dtao/PhilosopherDeveloper/source/posts/2023-07-29-what-you-need-to-hear.md

 I have to remind myself of this sometimes, not only when I give someone else advice but also when I hear advice that doesn't resonate for me.
-My knee-jerk reaction is often _That sounds completely wrong!_ But then I realize: maybe it just isn't what _I_ need to hear."
+My knee-jerk reaction is often _That sounds completely wrong!_ But then I realize: maybe it just isn't what _I_ need to hear.
 It could be exactly what someone else needs to hear.

 Let others hear what they need to hear, and keep your ears open for the keys